WilliamL-R/Who_wants_to_be_a_zillionaire/README.md

 # Who_wants_to_be_a_zillionaire
-Assignment 2 work for Software Development
+This is my end of year assignment for my Software Development module for my first year at University of Huddersfield.